kodarn/Sparsnas/README.md

 ![Introduction to IKEA Sparsnas](Docs/Sparsnas.intro.png?raw=true "Introduction to IKEA Sparsnas")
 ![Introduction to IKEA Sparsnas - RF](Docs/Sparsnas.intro2.png?raw=true "Introduction to IKEA Sparsnas- RF")

 It uses a Texas Instruments CC115L transmitter, and the display-enabled receiver uses a Texas Instruments CC113L.

  * [Texas Instruments CC115L](Docs/TexasInstruments.CC115L-RF.Transmitter.On.Sensor.pdf) - Transmitter datasheet
  * [Texas Instruments CC113L](Docs/TexasInstruments.CC113L-RF.Receiver.On.Display.pdf) - Receiver datasheet

+(The CC-series is originally a ChipCon product, and came into the TI-line back in 2006 when Texas Instruments aquired ChipCon)

 ## The sending sensor
 The sensor consists of a led impulse sensor connected to a Texas Instruments [MSP430G2433](Docs/TexasInstruments.MSP430G2433-MicroController.On.Sensor.pdf) micro-controller (packaged as a 20-TSSOP), where the sensor data is processed.
 Every 15'th second, the micro-controller sends the collected sensor data via [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) to the CL115 RF-transmitter, which broadcasts the data wireless to the receiving display.
 ![The sending sensor](Docs/HardwareBoard_Sender.png?raw=true "The sending sensor")